Pinpoint tests (turbocharger)

 DETAILS/RESULTS/ACTIONS

-D1: CHECK THE VACUUM LINE OF THE VACUUM DIAPHRAGM UNIT FOR CLOCKAGE
+D1: CHECKING THE VACUUM LINE OF THE VACUUM DIAPHRAGM UNIT FOR BLOCKAGE

 • Is there an indication?